peteshand/notifier/README.md

 }, 10);
 ```

-Add a standard callback listener to value changes on *notifier* that is automatically removed after the first value change and with a priority of 100 (higher is called first).
+Add a standard callback listener to value changes on *notifier* that is automatically removed after the first value change and with a priority of 100.

 ```
 notifier.add(() -> {